 In Uzbekistan, the Ipak Yuli Bank has joined the EBRD’s pilot Green Economy Financing Facility (GEFF).
 Ipak Yuli Bank signed up as the first local partner, receiving a EUR 4.4 million EBRD credit line for on-lending to private companies.
 Loans will cover investments in green technologies, such as thermal insulation, photovoltaic solar panels, geothermal heat pumps and water efficient irrigation systems.

-Uzbekistan has no Ministry of Environment, instead the main environmental authority is the State Committee for Environmental Protection.
+Uzbekistan has no Ministry of Environment, instead the main environmental authority is the State Committee Ecology and Environment Protection.
 The Hydrometeorological Service is the UNFCCC, GEF and GCF (?) focal point, and is the key climate policy agency in Uzbekistan.
 While UzHydromet is formally in charge of international climate matters, the Ministry of Foreign Affairs is a key player when it comes to international negotiations and decisions.
 The Ministry of Economy is the CDM focal point and is responsible for climate investment projects and coordinating the financial means of implementation.
-The State Committee on Nature Protection is the key player in domestic enforcement of clean air legislation, including actions on industrial and mobile source emissions and waste recycling and minimization.
+The State Committee on Ecology and Environment Protection is the key player in domestic enforcement of clean air legislation, including actions on industrial and mobile source emissions and waste recycling and minimization.
 The inter-agency council on climate change chaired by the Deputy Prime Minister enables high-level discussions and coordination on climate change and CDM projects.
 (ZOI, 2015)

 Investments in energy efficiency and renewable energy sources are of high priority from both economic (decrease in costs for energy generation) and climate viewpoint (decrease in volumes of greenhouse gas emissions).
 The draft Long-term Strategy for low-carbon development identifies target indices for energy efficiency and the “Program of measures for transition to low carbon development” for the key sectors of economy (electric energy, thermal energy, housing and utilities sectors), which are the main contributors to GHGs emission in Uzbekistan.
 To this end, strengthening the institutional capacity and improving the legal framework in renewable energy sector and energy efficiency is critical to achieve the long-term sustainable development goals.